rabbitmq/chocolatey-package/README.md

 ## Maintainers

-Team RabbitMQ has taken over package maintenance as of RabbitMQ 3.6.3 (GA) release in late June 2016.
+Team RabbitMQ has taken over package maintenance in mid-2016.